jhajek/Linux-text-book-part-1/Appendix-D/Appendix-D.md

 * Enable firewall (firewalld or ufw)
   * Open Firewall port connection to 3306 for only the webserver's IP
   * Open Firewall port to allow connections for SSH on port 22 from any IP
+* Choose one of the Secrets Management methods discussed in Chapter 13.

 ### Part 2 Using CentOS 7